Rule 3745-55-95 | Inspections - tank systems.

 (B) The owner or operator shall inspect at least once each operating day data gathered from monitoring and leak detection equipment (e.g., pressure or temperature gauges, monitoring wells) to ensure that the tank system is being operated according to the tank system's design.

-[Comment: Paragraph (C) of rule 3745-54-15 of the Administrative Code requires the owner or operator to remedy any deterioration or malfunction that is found.
+[Comment: Paragraph (C) of rule 3745-54-15 of the Administrative Code requires the owner or operator to remedy any deterioration or malfunction that the owner or operator finds.
 Rule 3745-55-96 of the Administrative Code requires the owner or operator to notify the director within twenty-four hours after confirming a leak.
 Also, 40 CFR Part 302 may require the owner or operator to notify the "National Response Center" of a release.]

 (C) In addition, except as noted under paragraph (D) of this rule, the owner or operator shall inspect at least once each operating day: